destroysystems/src/content/posts/dynamic-email-routing-with-mailgun-and-python.md

 It feels like a lot is missing, right?
 That's because it is.

 We've gone a long way already, and by now we're ready to begin receiving requests from Mailgun.
 Unfortunately, our app isn't publicly available yet, it only runs in our machines.
 So, in the next part, we'll focus on it, our dynamic router will run in the cloud, and we'll do it in a way that the deploy process is completely automated.
-If we ever need to change anything in the code of our app, we'll be able to do it with a single commit to github.
+If we ever need to change anything in the code of our app, we'll be able to do it with a single commit.